Winding quotients for virtual period maps of rank 1: Appendix

-{\bf Acknowledgement:} The author express his gratitude to Hiroki Aoki who informed him the Borcherds work and helped him in solving the new inversion problem, and to Akishi Ikeda who explained him the roles of the pull-back of the function $\mathcal{W}$ to the winding covering space in mathematical physics and informed him its related literatures (see Remark 1.1).
+{\it Acknowledgements.} The author express his gratitude to Hiroki Aoki who informed him the Borcherds work (see the proof of {\bf Assertion B}) and helped him in solving the new inversion problem, to Akishi Ikeda who explained him the roles of the pull-back of the function $\mathcal{W}$ to the winding covering space in mathematical physics and informed him its literatures (see Remark 1.1), and to Yosuke Ohyama for guiding to bilateral hypergeometric functions and related interesting discussions on references and histories (see Remark 6.3).
 He also express his gratitude to Masahiko Yoshinaga for discussions during the preparation of the present note.